Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Manny: Sweet little boy.
 I got it.
 She won’t know what hit her.

-Scene: Crafts table at Luke’s party
+# Scene 14 : Crafts table at Luke’s party

 Claire: Hey Manny.
 Wanna make a comb sheath?

 Manny: Now would be the worst time, Claire.